 If he were in Game Of Thrones, he’d be a Stark

 Stark was the first Game Of Thrones house that Pete found himself identifying with.
 “The gear they wore up there is equal parts Hoth, dark ages, nobility, and [designer] Balmain,” he told us.
 “Hard to deny the style of the North – we’re all about the layers.
 Dang, and every kid gets a Dire Wolf puppy!
 Sign me up!”
 Pete has his own GoT-looking dog called Bowie, but confesses, “He definitely is a bit too troubled to be a Stark Dire Wolf.”

-Pete has a banner on his wrist that says ‘Be free’ and Travie McCoy of Gym Class Heroes fame, has ‘Young hearts’, which when put together, make up the Rod Stewart song, Young Hearts Be Free.
+Pete has a banner on his wrist that says ‘Be free’, while Travie McCoy of Gym Class Heroes fame has ‘Young hearts’, which when put together, make up the Rod Stewart song, Young Hearts Be Free.
 “When we meet up we turn into Voltron,” he laughs.
 Pete once saw Rod Stewart in Starbucks, and wanted to show him said tattoo, but ended up chickening out.
 “I think I might have said hello to him and he basically tried to order a coffee from me.
 It did not go as I had planned it to go (laughs).”

 To Pete Wentz, life is a journey.
 “Something that unfolds itself and you need to make mistakes and you need to find love and get your heartbroken and break a heart or two.
 It’s basically a search to find the best version of yourself, and to help other people find the best version of themselves.”
 And failing all of that deep stuff?
 Well, it’s simple… life is just “the eternal search for pizza”.
 Make ours a margarita!
 Stuffed crust!

 Read this next: